Using Dash and Azure OpenAI to build a GPT-powered web app assistant#

 Saving the response into a dataset#

-Requesting GPT assistance might be costly, so you could save the already answered question and its response.
-So, before requesting the GPT assistant for an answer, check if the question has been asked before.
+Requesting GPT assistance might be costly, so you could create your cache and save the question that has already been answered and its response.
+So, before requesting an answer from the GPT assistant, check if the question has been asked.
 If so, reply with the previous response or ask the GTP assistant if the question has yet to be asked.
 Depending on the dataset type, adding data to an existing dataset could be done in various ways.
 Let’s consider two kinds of datasets:

 dataiku.SQLExecutor2

-to insert data into a dataset.A CSV-like dataset, you can then load the data as a dataframe, add data and save back the dataframe.
+to insert data into a dataset.For a CSV-like dataset, you can then load the data as a dataframe, add data and save back the dataframe.
 This method requires loading the whole dataset into memory and may be inappropriate for big datasets.

 Using the SQLExecutor#